uriweb/uri-component-library/README.md

 The Component Library exists in order to standardize the look and feel of web elements, and make it fast and simple to build webpages that look great and stay on-brand.

-## What's new in 4.2.0
+## What's new in 5.0.0

-CL 4.2.0 is a minor release focused on Block Editor support.
+CL 5.0.0 is a major release focused on cards, tiles, and enhancements in the Block Editor.

+### Enhancements to Cards
+* __Cards have an all-new DOM construction__ that allows for flexibility and makes it easier to add new features in the future (__this is a *breaking change*__: see note below).
+* __Cards have a new full-width default layout__
+  - Card display is optimized based on context
+  - When space allows, cards not in tiles or columns now display similar to Panels, with image and body content appearing side-by-side
+  - On mobile, card images and body content stack traditionally
+* __Cards now support videos__
+  - A video can now be used in place of an image
+  - Theatre Mode: Cards can also feature a user-controllable video that is revealed when the card is clicked
+* Equal-height cards render more consistently and now work with WordPress column blocks in addition to Tiles

+### Enhancements to Tiles
+* __Introducing Magic Tiles__
+  - With Magic Tiles, tiles flow from full-width, to asymmetric halves, to thirds automatically.
+  - Magic Tiles are useful for generating hierarchy that dynamically adjusts when content is updated.
+  - Using Magic Tiles replaces a specified column count (e.g. `thirds`)
+* Asymmetric tile layouts have been adjusted to make grid layouts appear more organic, and to help content from becoming too narrow.

-### Enhancements in the Block Editor
+### Block Editor
-* Adds support for creating Dates, Menus, Notices, and Promos
-* Background images of Heroes can now be positioned using the Focal Point Picker
-* More components can now preview custom CSS classes in the editor
-* The alignment block control has been removed from components that do not support floating
+* Block patterns featuring typical compound component usage have been added, which make it easy to build layouts quickly and consistently.
+* Descriptions and examples have been added to the block picker, providing inline documentation and a preview of the component before adding it to the page.

 ### General Improvements
-* Adds a new `micro` format for Promos
-* The content wrapper HTML tag can now be customized in Boxouts, Notices, and Panels (default is `p`)
-* Updates admin icons with a cleaner, more consistent look
-* Fixes an issue that caused the interface to freeze when fully deleting a component's paragraph content in the Block Editor
+* The Slideshow component now works with WordPress gallery blocks that are set to one column
+* Component icons have been refreshed across the interface for clarity and consistency
+* The image upload interface and media picker now only appear when appropriate

+### Bug Fixes and Development
+* Prevents loading of TinyMCE buttons in admin contexts where they don't work (specifically, the WordPress All Import screen)
+* Removes deprecated PHP functions (no longer supports PHP v5.3 and earlier)
+* Fixes an issue where `0` was considered empty in required shortcode attributes
-* Updates development tools
+* Updates development tools, including major versions with breaking changes:
+  - Migration to Autoprefixer v10 (plus required peer dependencies)
+  - Migration to Webpack v5
 * Other bug fixes

+_Note: Card constructions is a breaking change that will affect existing cards built with HTML.
+Existing cards built with the Visual (TinyMCE) Editor and Block Editor will not be affected._

-For complete details, see the [commit history](https://github.com/uriweb/uri-component-library/pull/197/commits) and the [issue tracker](https://github.com/uriweb/uri-component-library/issues).
+For complete details, see the [commit history](https://github.com/uriweb/uri-component-library/pull/204/commits) and the [issue tracker](https://github.com/uriweb/uri-component-library/issues).

 ## Plugin Details